anna-kay/oncoaico-datasets-models/README.md

 ```

 ## 6. Acknowledgement

-This repo relies on the works CaraNet, Polpy-PVT, MSRF-Net

 This work is related to ONCO-AICO is an AI-assisted training platform for junior endoscopists to improve polyp detection skills.
 The platform utilizes annotated colonoscopy videos, along with explainable AI (xAI) feedback and performance scoring.